UPDATED: 04/12/21, 7:55 a.m.

 Lions' Relief Fund

-Lindenwood University has created a Lions’ Relief Fund to assist students who are struggling with challenges imposed by the COVID-19 pandemic.
+Lindenwood University created the Lions’ Relief Fund to assist students who are struggling with challenges posed by a crisis like the COVID-19 pandemic.

-Designed to ensure the safety and success of our students, the Lions’ Relief Fund will address students’ needs in this ever-changing crisis.
-Some students may need access to technology to continue their studies virtually.
-Others may need help with everyday necessities, such as food and hygiene products and access to health services.
+Designed to ensure the safety and success of our students, the Lions’ Relief Fund will address students’ needs in these dire situations.
+Those needs may include but are not limited to: Access to technology to facilitate remote learning; access to necessary health services; help with everyday necessities such as food and hygiene products.

 Outside Campus Events